-Demographers predict that by 2040, more than 53 percent of the Texas population will be Hispanic and 32 percent will be Anglo.
+Demographers predict that by 2040, more than 53 percent of the Texas population will be Hispanic.
 Engaging diverse audiences will become even more important in the years to come.

 Involving Texans in outdoor recreation is a critical component of conservation.
 Numerous studies have confirmed that outdoor recreation leads to caring for natural resources.
 Studies have also confirmed the importance of connecting children to nature.
 Providing nature-based experiences for the children of Texas is important to their health, education and well-being.